 Don’t incentivize lies

 We’ve talked about faking timesheets before.
 It’s more or less expected, considering how much is riding on a self-reported timesheet.
 And if the management is not involved enough with their staff to confirm or deny the numbers in the report, it’s only natural that numbers are going to get misreported and inflated.
 Scrutinizing employees based on the number of hours they report working per week only serves to penalize your most honest employees which, in turn, delegitimizes your most accurate data.
 At the same time, your quickest and most efficient employees will either inflate numbers to “look busy”, or else overwork themselves.
 It’s better for one’s mental health to just fudge the numbers, so everyone will.
-(If you need help making stuff up, try our Instant Timesheet Generator.)

 Moral of the story: give timesheets their rightful role